LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 A script to facilitate transforming marker and unit positions of *Supreme Commander* maps.

 ## Overview

-The script *transform.lua* applies linear transformation to markers and units stored in the form of a lua table in a file (typically `<mapname>_save.lua`).
+The script *transform.lua* applies linear transformations to markers and units stored in the form of a lua table in a file (typically `<mapname>_save.lua`).
 The transformations supported so far are:

 * **rotation**    : rotates markers or units around a specified point on the map by a given angle
 * **projection**  : projects markers or units from a specified point by a given factor
 * **translation** : translates units or markers in a given direction by a given distance

 All transformations will be performed on the horizontal plane.
 Enable *auto snap to land layer* in your map editor to make all transformed objects accquire ground level height again after loading the map with the data output from this script!
-You might need to select all objects that were transformed and move them 1 field in any direction and then back again for land layer snap to engage.The output of this script will look a little messed up, but the map editor will process it jut fine; and once you save your map, the file will be correctly formatted again.
+You might need to select all objects that were transformed and move them 1 field in any direction and then back again for land layer snap to engage.
+The output of this script will look a little messed up, but the map editor will process it jut fine; and once you save your map, the file will be correctly formatted again.

 ## Requirements